 Six Minarets of the Sultan Ahmed Mosque

-The Blue Mosque has 6 minarets unlike other Ottoman mosques in Istanbul.
+The Sultan Ahmed Mosque (aka Blue Mosque) has six minarets unlike other Ottoman mosques in Istanbul.
 The number of minarets, usually 2 or 4, was increased to six here.
-Sultan Ahmed I wanted to build a structure that could compete with Hagia Sophia, which is actually a church, and increased the grandeur of the Blue Mosque.
+Sultan Ahmed I wanted to build a structure that could compete with Hagia Sophia, which was originally a church, and increased the grandeur of the Blue Mosque.

-The Blue Mosque is very close to the most visited Istanbul museums.
+The Blue Mosque is very close to the most visited museums of Istanbul.
 After visiting the Blue Mosque, you can visit the adjacent Turkish and Islamic Arts Museum.
 This museum, which houses Islamic works from the caliphate period, will surely interest you.
 There are also artifacts from the Seljuk Turks and the Ottoman Empire.

 Also close to the mosque is the Islamic Science and Technology Museum.
 The museum, which is located in Gulhane Park, describes the contributions of Islamic scholars to science throughout history.
 Of course, if you have time, it is recommended to visit the two most visited museums in Istanbul, such as Topkapi Palace and Hagia Sophia.

 Istanbul Archaeological Museum and the Great Palace Mosaic Museum are also within walking distance from the Blue Mosque.
 In addition, Arasta Bazaar, one of Istanbul’s most popular historical bazaars, is right next to the Blue Mosque.